IndexedDB

 View Answer:

-Can you explain the function and syntax of the transaction method?
+Can you explain the function of the transaction method?

 View Answer: